roq-trading/roq-api/README.md

     # activate your new environment
     source activate my_env_name

-    # install quinclas tradingapi
+    # install the quinclas tradingapi
     conda install -y quinclas-tradingapi

-    # write logs to the console
+    # write logs to the console (otherwise you'll find the logs in /tmp)
     export GLOG_logtostderr=1

-    # you should now be able to run the trading engine
+    # you should now be able to run an example, like this
-    example-strategy --local-address /var/tmp/gateway.unix
+    example-strategy --local-address /var/tmp/gateway.sock

+Of course, you will likely be interested in developing your own strategies.

+    # miniconda doesn't do this automatically
+    export PKG_CONFIG_PATH=$CONDA_PREFIX/lib/pkgconfig

+    # then you can find the necessary CFLAGS like this
+    pkg-config --cflags quinclas-tradingapi

 ## Broker API's